Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Introduction

 The proof of Theorem~\ref{thm:loop-macroscopic} combines probabilistic techniques with parafermionic observables.
 These observables first appeared in the context of the Ising model (where they are called order-disorder operators) and dimer models.
 They were later extended to the random-cluster model and the loop $O(n)$ model by Smirnov \cite{Smi06} (see \cite{DumSmi12a} for more details).
 They also appeared in a slightly different form in several physics papers going back to the early eighties \cite{FraKad80,BerLeC91} as well as in more recent papers studying a large class of models of two-dimensional statistical physics \cite{IkhCar09,RajCar07,RivCar06,Car09,IkhWesWhe13}.
 They have been the focus of much attention in recent years and became a classical tool for the study of these models.

 The precise property of these observables that will be used in this article is the fact that discrete contour integrals of parafermionic observables vanish for the special value of parameters $0\le n\le 2$ and $x=x_c(n)$.
-Together with probabilistic estimates available when $n \ge 1$, this can be used to prove that correlations cannot decay too fast when $n \in [1,2]$.
-This method was already used in~\cite{DumSmi12,Gla13} for the self-avoiding walk model, and in~\cite{DumSidTas13,Dum12} for random-cluster models.
+Such an input was already used in~\cite{DumSmi12,Gla13} for the self-avoiding walk model, and in~\cite{DumSidTas13,Dum12} for random-cluster models.
 In our model, additional difficulties arise from the rigid structure of loop configurations.
 In order to overcome these difficulties, we develop a gluing technique, which, we hope, will be useful in the study of the loop~$O(n)$ model also when~$x\ne x_c(n)$.

+The result for the loop $O(n)$ model on Nienhuis' critical line is derived from a clearer picture of the loop $O(n)$ model in the wider regime of parameters, $n\ge 1$, $x\le \tfrac1{\sqrt n}$.
+This picture, in turn, is based on positive association (strong FKG) properties of the spin representation described in the next section.
+These yield the following result, which includes the uniqueness of the translation-invariant (or even periodic) infinite-volume loop measure, as well as a dichotomy between two possible behaviors of the model --- exponential decay of loop lengths ({\bf A1}) vs. Russo--Seymour--Welsh type behavior ({\bf A2}).
+The two alternatives correspond to the predicted subcritical and critical (dilute or dense) behaviors of the model.

-The second theorem states the existence of a unique infinite-volume Gibbs measure and provides an alternative between two possible behaviors in terms of the size of loops.
-Let $\mathsf R$ be the largest diameter of a loop surrounding the origin (where~$\mathsf{R}=0$ if there is no such loops, and~$\mathsf{R}=+\infty$ if there are infinitely many of them). \begin{theorem} For $n\ge1$, $x\le\tfrac1{\sqrt n}$ and a sequence of domains $(\Omega_k)$ with boundary conditions $(\xi_k)$, the family of measures $\bbP_{\Omega_k,n,x}^{\xi_k}$ converges as $\Omega_k\nearrow\bbH$ to an infinite-volume measure $\bbP_{n,x}$, which is supported on loop configurations with no infinite paths.
-Furthermore, exactly one of the following occurs: \begin{itemize}[noitemsep] \item[\text{\bf A1}] There exists $c>0$ such that $\bbP_{n,x}[\mathsf R\ge k]\le\exp(-ck)$ for any $k\ge1$. \item[\text{\bf A2}] There exists $c>0$ such that for any $k\ge1$ and any loop configuration $\xi$,
+Let $\mathsf R$ be the largest diameter of a loop surrounding the origin (where~$\mathsf{R}=0$ if there is no such loop, and~$\mathsf{R}=\infty$ if there are infinitely many of them).
+A measure is \emph{periodic} if it is invariant under translations in a full-rank lattice.

+\begin{theorem} For $n\ge1$, $x\le\tfrac1{\sqrt n}$, there exists a unique periodic Gibbs measure~$\bbP_{n,x}$ for the loop~$O(n)$ model with edge-weight~$x$.
+The measure~$\bbP_{n,x}$ is supported on loop configurations with no infinite paths, is extremal, is invariant to all automorphisms of $\bbH$, and can be obtained as a thermodynamical limit under empty boundary conditions.
+Furthermore, exactly one of the following occurs: \begin{itemize}[noitemsep] \item[\text{\bf A1}] There exists $c>0$ such that $\bbP_{n,x}[\mathsf R\ge k]\le\exp(-ck)$ for any $k\geq1$. \item[\text{\bf A2}] There exists $c>0$ such that for any $k>1$ and any loop configuration $\xi$,